jeanbourgain8/jeanbourgain8.github.io/posts/Substack/Product/Code/System Maintenance/Deep Learning Setup.md

 ```

-Now either use command line or Synaptics Manager to install the requirements inorder to keep it simple I shall use Synaptic Manager to demonstrate
+Now, either use command line or Synaptics Manager to install the requirements.
+For simplicity, I shall use Synaptic Manager to demonstrate
-1. Enter bumblebee in the search dialog then you will be able to see bumblebee, bumblebee-nvidia, primus select all the three and Mark up for Installation and then click Apply
+1. Enter bumblebee in the search dialog then you will be able to seea list - bumblebee, bumblebee-nvidia, primus.
+Select all the three and Mark up them for Installation and click Apply
-2. After installing above three we check for bbswitch-dkms in search dialog box.It can be seen as already installed ( if not then install it)
+2. After installing above three we check for bbswitch-dkms in search dialog box.
+This can be seen as already installed (if not then do install it)
-We get back to our terminal and take the help of prime to select Intel Graphics as primary
+Get back to the terminal and take the help of prime to select Intel Graphics as primary

 ```sh
 sudo prime-select intel
 sudo reboot
 ```

-Now enter prime-indicator(/plus) in search and mark up for installation and restart your system.
+Now, enter prime-indicator(/plus) in search and mark up for installation.
+Restart your system.
-Inorder to make the bumblebee and bbswitch to take care of your system and use latest nvidia driver which has been installed go to the following file and edit
+Inorder to make the bumblebee and bbswitch to take care of your system and use latest nvidia driver which has been just installed, go to the following file and edit

 ```sh
 sudo vim /etc/bumblebee/bumblebee.conf
 ```

-Now update the following contents
+Update the following contents

 ```sh
 Driver= should be changed to
 Driver=nvidia
 ```

-In [driver-nvidia] section replace all nvidia-current terms to nvidia-378(If you have installed 378 or else replace it with the driver number which has been installed) and also in the same section replace
+In [driver-nvidia] section replace all nvidia-current terms to nvidia-378 (If you have installed 378 or else replace it with the driver number whichever has been installed) and also in the same section replace

 ```sh
 PMMethod=auto